 The Creative Hub was founded to provide a place where people could learn writing skills, and have fun.
-Check our drop menu of writing courses above, which are taught in our rooms on the Auckland CBD and 150 Cuba Street in the Wellington CBD.
+Check our drop menu of writing courses above, which are taught in our rooms at 74 Shortland St in the Auckland CBD and 150 Cuba Street in the Wellington CBD.
 Our ONLINE Introduction to Creative Writing course can be begun at any time.

 Our tutors and workshop leaders are some of New Zealand's most successful writers, with a wide range of prizes and awards between them, and a rich variety of published works to their name.
 In the last three years, twenty of our graduates have published novels or been successful in national or international writing awards.

 The Creative Hub was founded by John Cranna, a former Chair of the Auckland Society of Authors.

 John has published two books of fiction, Visitors and Arena and won the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
 He grew up in NZ but lived for ten years in London where he worked as a community activist and journalist for those years in UK's premier red-light and crime district, Kings Cross.
 His books have been published in Australia, UK and France, where his fiction was used in the national Baccalaureat exam.

 He wrote the screenplay for the short film Accidents which was shown at the Venice Film Festival and other festivals around the world.
 From 2000 to 2005 he was managing editor of AA Directions which rose from fifth to most-read magazine in NZ with nearly a million readers.
 The National Business Review called this relaunch 'one of the most remarkable transformations in New Zealand media history'.

 Read his blog 'Side Thoughts' at www.creativehubber.blogspot.com.